Jessicahlhdr/3D-UNet-Segmentation/Readme.md

 ### Appendix

-There is no use of auto-generation tools in the coursework.
+There is no use of auto-generation tools.